Canada Travel Guide to the Backcountry

 Time to dig in and plan the adventure

-First of all, visit my getting started page on the backcountry Canada Travel Guide and start exploring.
+Visit my getting started page and start exploring.

-find updates on my My Travel Blog regularly.
-Read about secret places and personal stories.
-You learn about the challenges that occur when living at the edge.
+Find updates on my My Travel Blog regularly.
+Read about secret places and personal stories and learn about the challenges that occur when living on the edge.
 Or find out, how new technology ends up in a backcounty kitchen.